phetsims/phet-info/doc/phet-software-design-patterns.md

 the `link` and `lazyLink` methods and remove listeners through the `unlink` method.

-In general, with PhET simulation code, it is encouraged to use the many subtypes of Property, which depend on the type of its internal value (ie. the values of `NumberProperty` are numbers).
+In general, with PhET simulation code, it is encouraged to use the many subtypes of Property, which depend on the type of its internal value (i.e. the values of `NumberProperty` are numbers).
 Some other common sub-types that are used are `StringProperty`, `BooleanProperty`, `Vector2Property`, etc.

 ##### Role in MVC